mtumilowicz/angularjs-weather-forecast/README.md

 ## Template
 * HTML with additional markup
 * markup / markdown - syntax that annotates text and could be then interpreted (this readme is written using markdown)
-* is parsed and processes by AngularJS compiler during application start
 * written with HTML that contains AngularJS-specific elements and attributes
+* should have its own HTML file and load it with the `templateUrl` option
+* is parsed and processed by AngularJS compiler during application start
+    * recursive process of attaching directives mirrors the process of compiling source code in compiled programming languages
 * combined with information from the model and controller creates the dynamic view that a user sees in the browser
 * types:
     * [Directive](#Directive)